New South Wales Battery Rebates (PDRS)

 • The IPART (NSW Energy Sustainability Schemes) Fact Sheet - This outlines things to consider when connecting a battery to a VPP.

-In stage 1 of MAC's application, you are required to upload the following documents, if you are having trouble finding this please see the explainer below:
+In the MAC Trade Services application, you are required to upload the following documents.
+If you are having trouble finding this, please see the explainer below:

-Please search for “NSW PDRS Rebate - Nomination Contract” in your email inbox, you should have a copy sent from Google Forms after you have completed this step.
-If you are unable to find this in your inbox, please reach out to Amber support and we can send you a copy.
+Please search for “NSW PDRS Rebate - Nomination Contract” in your email inbox.
+You should have a copy sent from Google Forms after you have completed step 3 above.
+If you are unable to find this in your inbox, please reach out to Amber support, and we can send you a copy.

-Please reach out to your battery installer if you do not have these documents saved.
+Please reach out to your battery installer if you do not have this document.

 Existing Amber customers installing a new battery